ramblingsofadev/docs/console.md

 <h3 id="multiple-choice">Multiple Choice</h3>

 Multiple choice questions are great for listing choices that might otherwise be difficult for a user to remember.
-An `Aphiria\Console\Output\Prompts\MultipleChoice` accepts question text and a list of choices:

 ```php
 use Aphiria\Console\Output\Prompts\MultipleChoice;